Top 8 Questions When Getting a New Puppy

 What Should I Expect at My Puppy’s First Vet Visit?

 Taking your puppy to the vet soon after bringing them home is important for establishing healthy habits!
 Your vet can help answer some of your questions and will do a physical exam to ensure your puppy is healthy.
-Read our article about what to expect at the first vet visit, so that you’re prepared.
+Read our article about what to expect at your puppies first vet visit, so that you’re prepared.

 When Can I Take My Puppy to the Dog Park?